 root@kymeraw:~# usermod --home /mnt/c/Users/luis/ luis

-- I set the default login back to
+- Restore the default login user to

 PS C:\Users\luis> ubuntu2404.exe config --default-user luis